Hurricane Ida has left more than 1 million people without power, along with a trail of destruction in its wake.

 Since 2005, in the aftermath of Hurricane Katrina, we’ve been on the front lines meeting children’s most critical needs in every major U.S. disaster.
 Thanks to the support of our donors, we’ve created more safe spaces for children in emergencies than any other humanitarian organization.
 To date, we’ve served more than 3.5 million children affected by U.S. disasters.

-Save the Children’s emergency experts have compiled these hurricane safety tips to help protect your children from distress during and after disasters.
-We’ve also noted how you may need to adjust your family emergency plan for hurricane due to COVID-19.
+Save the Children’s emergency response experts have compiled ways to stay safe during a hurricane to help protect your children from distress during and after disasters.
+We’ve also noted how you may need to adjust your family hurricane emergency plan due to COVID-19.

 - Talk to your children about hurricanes.
 Explain to your child what could happen in the event of a hurricane, using simple, age-appropriate words.
 Outline a family emergency plan for hurricanes, with an evacuation plan and meeting location and emphasize that their safety is your utmost priority.

 Plan for where you may be able to go while still following the CDC's social distancing recommendations.
 Keep in mind any family members who may be at high risk for COVID-19 and how to keep gatherings to a minimum.